GoodFaithParadigm8/zero-waste-DID/README.md

 `git clone https://github.com/piprate/json-gold.git`

 Source file:
-`cd examples`
+`cd json-gold && cd examples`

 Run the program:
 `go run compact.go`

-Import module here got errors that could not resolve, but as alluded - not sure if browser or Cosmos module would be best for JSON-LD.
+Importing module got errors that could not resolve, but as alluded - not sure if browser or Cosmos module would be best for JSON-LD.

 ## Footnotes